ecomclub/ecomplus-store-template/README.md

 not one per product.
-In these cases it's not possible to specify `data-id` (it's dynamic), let the element without this attribute, it will be defined in function of page URL (slug).
+In these cases it's not possible to specify `data-id` (it's dynamic), let the element without this attribute,
+ID will be defined in function of page URL (slug).

 The
 <a href="https://vuejs.org/v2/guide/instance.html#Data-and-Methods" target="_blank">instance data</a>